Fire Science Technology

 • MCC instructors are experienced, highly qualified firefighters and officers who currently serve or have served in Kansas City area fire departments, ensuring that firefighters receive relevant, real-world education and training.

-• Attend the fire academy full time and part time
+• Attend the fire academy full-time and part-time.

-• Offer continuing education classes, EMT training and Candidate Physical Ability Test (CPAT).
+• Offer continuing education classes, EMT training, and Candidate Physical Ability Test (CPAT).

 Fire Academy